sts10/remote-words/readme.markdown

 **Guidance**: to minimize the number of "clicks" you must execute to enter a passphrase, use the word list that corresponds to the keyboard layout you're asked to enter the passphrase with.

-All layouts are orthogonal, which is both realistic (from the layouts I've seen on Smart TV apps) and simplifies travel-distance calculations.
+All layouts are ortholinear, which is both realistic (from the layouts I've seen on Smart TV apps) and simplifies travel-distance calculations.

 ### qwerty.txt